 Trichinosis, also known as trichinellosis, is a disease caused by a species of roundworm called Trichinella.
-These parasitic roundworms are found in animals that eat meat,
+These parasitic roundworms are found in animals that eat meat, such as:

 - wild boars

 You can contract trichinosis if you eat raw or undercooked meat from an animal infected with Trichinella.
 The most common offending agent for humans is pork meat.
 The roundworm begins its life cycle in the intestines and then lodges itself in the muscles, causing pain and discomfort.

 When you first become infected, you may or may not have any symptoms.
 However, within one week of the initial infection, the larvae will enter your muscle tissue.
 Once this happens, the symptoms usually become apparent.

 Trichinosis symptoms that may occur while the larvae are in your intestines include:

 - abdominal cramps